rez-trueagi-io/opencog/profile/README.md

 ### OpenCog AtomSpace
 The core of the system: active, stable and supported.

-* Base AtomSpace
+* AtomSpace (Hypergraph database and query engine)
 * CogServer and atomspace-cog (for networking, json, websockets)
-* atomspace-rocks (disk I/O subsystem)
+* atomspace-rocks (disk I/O subsystem based on RocksDB)
 * Proxy Nodes (for data routing, replaces attention bank)
 * Link Grammar (including the learn subproject for neuro-symbolic structure learning)
-* Docker containers (provide system integration)
+* Docker containers (provide system integration and demos)

 ### OpenCog Classic
 Older, abandoned and obsolete components.
 These were educational and fun, but development has halted.
 These projects are no longer maintained, but they may contain useful subsystems that might be salvageable for future use.
 This includes:
-* PLN, URE, Attention, SpaceTime, Ghost, Relex, R2L, ROS, Eva/Sophia, MOSES (but not as-moses, see below).
+* PLN, URE, Attention, SpaceTime, Ghost, Relex, R2L, ROS, HR Eva/Sophia
+* MOSES (but not as-moses, see below).

 ### OpenCog Hyperon
 Being developed by [Singularity.net](https://singularitynet.io).